facebook/rocksdb/unreleased_history/README.txt

 with a unique name that makes sense for your or your change, preferably using the .md extension for syntax highlighting.

-For example:

-$ echo "Add a DB::HelloWorld() function." > unreleased_history/new_features/hello_world.md
+There is a script to help, as in

+$ unreleased_history/add.sh unreleased_history/bug_fixes/crash_in_feature.md

+or simply

+$ unreleased_history/add.sh

+will take you through some prompts.

-For HISTORY.md, "* " will automatically be inserted later if not included at the start of the first line in the file.
+The file should usually contain one line of markdown, and "* " is not required, as it will automatically be inserted later if not included at the start of the first line in the file.
 Extra newlines or missing trailing newlines will also be corrected.

 The only times release notes should be added directly to HISTORY are if